overload-labs/sol/README.md

 </p>
 <br />

-This repository contains the core contracts for Overload, the `Overload.sol` contract.
+This repository contains the core contract, `Overload.sol`, for Overload.
+AVSs built on top of `Overload.sol` is expected to implement `IHOverload.sol` which is the interface for hook callbacks.

 ## Contracts